Week of Innovative Regions in Europe 2024 - Program

 |

-10:30-10:00 | Coffee break |
+10:30-11:00 | Coffee break |

-11:00-12:00 | A promising start?
-Assessing the first steps in the Regional Innovation Valley concept - LIVESTREAMING |
+11:00-12:00 | A promising start.
+Assessing the first steps in the Regional Innovation Valley concept |

 The Regional Innovation Valleys (RIVs) action aims to stimulate and exploit the full innovation potential of EU regions, including deep-tech innovation, in view of addressing EU’s burning societal challenges and bridging the innovation divide.
 Its objective is to identify up to 100 regions committed to concentrate their research and innovation efforts on specific priorities and to strengthen their coordination with other regions.
 Priority areas are food security, digital transformation, energy, healthcare and circular economy.
 The Commission intends to announce the final list of regions in summer 2024, once the grant agreements are signed with EIE and I3 winner regions and the selection process under the third, Expression of Interest avenue is fully completed.
 This agenda item would allow for the presentation of the call results and highlight key elements of the concept and the way forward. | |

-Moderator: Ewa Chomicz, Policy and Engagement Manager, ERRIN |
+Moderator: Ewa Chomicz, Policy and Engagement Manager, European Regions Research and Innovation Network (ERRIN) |

 |